man at computer on phone

 You are entitled to one free copy of your credit report every 12 months from each of the three nationwide credit reporting companies – Equifax, Experian, and Transunion.

 Space your requests in order to see updated information.
 For example, order your report from Transunion in February; your report from Experian in June and your report from Equifax in October.
-Repeat the following year.
+Repeat every year.

 Credit reports are free.
 Credit scores are not.